 At Cook.
 Eat.
 Blog.
 I’m eternally searching for recipe inspiration from around the globe.
-My must own cookbooks are always those that focus on one specific ethnicity of food – Whether it’s a delicious curry from Myannmar or a Japanese Katsudon rice bowl – they enable me to immerse myself in a nation’s cuisine and help me learn about unusual and often overlooked recipes and flavours.
+My must own cookbooks are always those that focus on one specific ethnicity of food – Whether it’s a Burmese Chicken Curry or a Japanese Katsudon rice bowl – they enable me to immerse myself in a nation’s cuisine and help me learn about unusual and often overlooked recipes and flavours.
 I own a world of books.
 A lot.
 But then I EAT a lot, so it kind of balances itself out.

 Here are a few of my picks.
 Some old, some new, all highly recommended!
 These are the cookbooks YOU should own!
 If you’re inspired, click on the link to buy a copy* and have any one of them added to your collection or gifted to someone special in no time!
 Do you own one of these books?
 Did you just buy one?
 What did you think?
 Have any cook book recommendations of your own?
 Let me know in the comments below.